Persecution and Resistance of Jehovah's Witnesses

 For some female Jehovah's Witnesses, who are used as helpers in SS households, the situation in the concentration camps improves.
 Many of them have been imprisoned for years.

 The head of the "Racial-Hygienic and Population-Biological Research Center" of the Reich Health Office, Robert Ritter, who had previously prepared the genocide of the Sinti and Roma with his expert opinions, announces investigations into the "clan origins" of Jehovah's Witnesses in the Ravensbrück concentration camp.
-However, this biologization of the faith and resistance of Jehovah's Witnesses, which could lead to systematic extermination, is not realized.
+However, this biologization of the faith and resistance of Jehovah's Witnesses is not realized.

 Outside the camps, even female Jehovah's Witnesses are repeatedly punished or executed in prison for "subversion of military strength" – as was the case on this day in Berlin-Plötzensee prison with Emmy Zehden, who had helped conscientious objectors.